You may be able to work and earn money while receiving the Disability Support Pension.

 Do you want to work?

-If you're living with an injury, illness or disability and want to work, support is available to help you reach your goals.
+If you're living with a disability, injury, or halth condition, support is available to help you reach your goals.

-You might be eligible for Disability Employment Services, a government-funded program which helps people like you find and keep a job.
+You might be eligible for Disability Employment Services, a government-funded program which helps people find and keep a job.

 To find out if you're eligible or discuss your options with a professional, get in touch with the team at APM.
 We can help you register for Disability Employment Services or find alternative supports and services that are right for your situation.